VandanVirani/Build-N-to-N-Artificial-Neural-Network-from-scratch/README.md

 ## Welcome

 This repository contains code to build N to N artificial Neural Network , N to N means N number of layers and units .
 We are going to use the concept of oop e.g class , instance .
-This project require knowledge about oop concept , for loop , function , numpy , dictionary .
+This project require knowledge about oop concept , for loop , arrays , matrix , function , numpy , dictionary .
 We will build our own model and  we will implement MNIST dataset to our model .

 MNIST dataset